-You can catch fish on a crankbait just by throwing it out and cranking it back in.
+You can catch fish on a crankbait by throwing it out and cranking it back in.
 It’s so easy a child could do it.
-In fact, a lot of anglers consider crankbaits idiot baits.
-It is true that a simple retrieve will catch, but if your goal is to catch a lot of bass on a crankbait it pays to learn a few tricks.
+A lot of anglers consider crankbaits idiot baits.
+A simple retrieve will indeed catch, but if your goal is to catch a lot of bass on a crankbait, it pays to learn a few tricks.

-If you overdo the trigger, it simply becomes part of the steady retrieve.
-If you are using a pause and jerk as a trigger, don’t do it every couple of feet or it just becomes part of a rather boring pattern.
-Try to make your jerks and pauses as random as you can, and give the fish at least ten feet or so between triggers.
+If you overdo the trigger, it becomes part of the steady retrieve.
+If you are using a pause and jerk as a trigger, don’t do it every couple of feet, or it becomes part of a rather boring pattern.
+Try to make your jerks and pauses as random as possible, and give the fish at least ten feet between triggers.

 Of course, there are exceptions to every rule.
-If you’re fishing in the dark or in really muddy water, you’ll have to keep your retrieve fairly steady in order for the fish to be able to locate the bait.
+If you’re fishing in the dark or muddy water, you’ll have to keep your retrieve reasonably steady for the fish to locate the bait.
 In those cases, a darker lure is the best choice because it will show up better silhouetted against the sky as a bass comes up under and behind it.

-Usually, when the water comes up the fish come right up with it.
-Arizona Bass Pro Shops and Nitro Pro Gary Senft has been fishing long enough to know that there are no guarantees when it comes to bass behavior.
+Usually, when the water comes up, the fish come right up with it.
+Arizona Bass Pro Shops and Nitro Pro Gary Senft has been fishing long enough to know that there are no guarantees regarding bass behavior.
 “This week, the lake has come up at least two feet, but the fish haven’t followed it,” he told us as he tied on a jointed Rapala.

-Gary usually starts out with a white or chartreuse crankbait when the bass are eating shad, or a brown and orange plug if they’re eating craws.
-His boat is stocked with a variety of crankbaits that run at various depths.
+Gary usually starts with a white or chartreuse crankbait when the bass are eating shad, or a brown or orange plug if they’re eating craws.
+His boat is stocked with various crankbaits that run at various depths.
 “I’ll usually try a variety of shallow and deeper baits in the same color when I’m starting out looking for active fish,” he said.
 Different parts of the lake have different colored water.
-When Senft moves into a muddy area he picks up a darker bait such as blue or fire tiger.
+When Senft moves into a muddy area, he picks up a darker bait such as blue or fire tiger.

-In clear water his first choice is a white or silver lure.
+In clear water, his first choice is a white or silver lure.
 He reserves the chartreuse baits for stained water that calls for a more visible lure.
 “If there are two people fishing, it helps if both of them throw different baits,” he adds.
-“The guy in the back can either throw one that runs at a different depth, or choose one that’s a different color.”
-In very clear water he’ll often choose a jerk bait over a crankbait.
+“The guy in the back can either throw one that runs at a different depth or choose one that’s a different color.”
+He’ll often choose a jerk bait over a crankbait in clear water.
 He likes Lucky Craft jerk baits.

-“On plain sandy banks I don’t usually catch many fish,” says Senft.
-“On a bank like that there needs to be a tree or some brush or something to hold the fish.”
+“On plain sandy banks, I don’t usually catch many fish,” says Senft.
+“On a bank like that, there needs to be a tree, brush, or something to hold the fish.”
 He likes to make the plugs bang into things, crashing off rocks and submerged trees.
-You can lose a lot of baits that way, but you can catch a lot of big fish, too.
+You can lose a lot of baits that way, but you can also catch a lot of big fish.

 Stocking Your Box

 Buying crankbaits randomly, based on whatever looks good, can leave you scratching your head once you hit the water.
 You need to stock your tackle box logically.
 Gary keeps a variety of crankbaits that run shallow, medium, and deep.
-“When I choose a lure I usually buy three different models,” he says.
+“When I choose a lure, I usually buy three different models,” he says.
 “The only thing that changes is the size of the bill.
-Deeper running baits have longer bills, but they present the same profile to the bass.”
-Favorites of his include Rapalas and a bunch of Bomber lures including the Fat Free family of plugs.
-He likes the jointed Rapalas because they have a little wiggle to the back that gives them a slightly different action.
+Deeper running baits have longer bills but present the same profile to the bass.”
+Favorites of his include Rapalas and a bunch of Bomber lures, including the Fat-Free family of plugs.
+He likes the jointed Rapalas because they have a little wiggle to the back, giving them a slightly different action.

 Once you’ve chosen a few models of each depth, it’s time to think about colors and patterns.
 Some crankbaits are so beautiful that you almost hate the thought of putting them in the water.
 Remember that what attracts fishermen is not necessarily what attracts bass.
 What you need is baits that look like food.
 If shad are the primary forage in your lake, choose shad-pattern crankbaits.
 Everyone should have some crankbaits that look like crawdads, too.
 Bass love crawdads, and bouncing a crawfish crankbait around on the rocks is an easy way to bag a bass or two no matter where you live.